GregorioMonari/VirtualShockProject/README.md

 `docker-compose up`
 3. Cd into the Frontend folder:
 `cd ./frontend`
 4. Launch Angular frontend:
 `ng serve`
 5. Open a browser and go to url:
 `http://localhost:4200`

-## Issues
-Warning: D:\HomeBase\git\VirtualShockProject\frontend\src\app\components\code-editor\code-editor.component.ts depends on 'ace-builds'.
-CommonJS or AMD dependencies can cause optimization bailouts.
-For more info see: https://angular.io/guide/build#configuring-commonjs-dependencies